Western Indiana Conference: Old conference membership

+Champions

-Football Champions
+Football champions

 This list includes champions for both the old and new versions of the conference.
 Spit championships are denoted by an asterisk, East and West Division champions are annotated by an E and W, respectively, while the conference championship game winner is denoted by a C. With the green and gold divisions, Gold Division Champion is denoted by GO and the Green Division Champion is denoted by GR.